 THE ARTIST RESIDENCY

-The Residence will be closed until the end of June as a result of Covid-19.
+The Residence is open on a limited basis as a result of Covid-19.
 There are communal social areas and a shared bathroom block at the apartment so it is not possible to maintain strict social distancing.

 The Norpas Artist Residency began in 2018.
 The residence apartment is situated in a wooden, two storey barrack block of a style very particular to Taalintehdas which was first built as workers' accommodation in the late 1800s.